 According to Ayurveda, Agni or digestive fire is the source of life.
 It is considered responsible for your overall health and all metabolic functions.
 Whenever you eat anything, you either nourish and strengthen your Agni or make it impaired and weakened (1).
 Harmful foods not only weaken your Agni but also result in the build-up of toxins or Ama, which is the root cause of most diseases.

 Therefore, Ayurveda recommends many herbs and remedies to strengthen your Agni and improve your digestion.

 Drink a Concoction of Ghee, Pinch of Salt and Hot Water

-Ghee helps lubricate the insides of the intestines, and salt helps fight unwanted bacteria.
+Ghee or Ghrita helps lubricate the insides of the intestines, and salt helps fight unwanted bacteria.
 In addition, ghee also contains butyrate acid, whose inflammatory effects help boost digestion (2).
 This home remedy is particularly beneficial for people who suffer from constipation.

 To make this concoction, mix 1 teaspoon of ghee and ½ teaspoon of salt with 1 ¼ cup of hot water.
 Stir it well and sip it slowly after an hour of eating dinner.

 Another excellent remedy for constipation is castor oil, a well-known natural laxative.
 It is rich in ricinoleic acid, a fatty acid that binds to the receptors on the smooth muscle cells of your intestinal walls and stimulates contractions to push out the stool.
 You can take a tablespoon of castor oil at bedtime to provide relief (3) (4).